-A DVR or NVR security system is a choice you have to make before setting up a camera surveillance system.
-And this choice matters a lot since it decides the cost, the installation, and the ultimate video quality you could expect.
+A DVR or NVR security system is a choice you have to make before setting up a video surveillance system.
+And it matters a lot since it decides the cost, the installation, the best video quality you could expect, and more!

 - DVR vs NVR, What Is the Difference

 - NVR and DVR Works Without Internet

 - NVR vs DVR, Which One to Choose

 - Bonus Tips About NVR & DVR Systems

 The NVR full form is network video recorder.
 As the name suggests, NVR recorders record videos from the network directly using Cat5 or Cat6 Ethernet cables with RJ45 plugs.
 The NVR system is used with IP (Internet Protocol) cameras.